 Michael: It’s a combination of my little sisters and my middle names.
 Her middle name is Morgan and it’s first just because it sounded better, she does most of our fashion photography, and some of our one offs for clients.
 The original concept for M&P Speed Apparel™ was quite different, it was going to be exclusively focused on vintage European road racing.
 But as we developed it we just kind of saw a void, the Ferrari, Lambo, and other exotic companies already had lots of product out there, plus I really liked the idea of working with American places, racers, and events.

-Photography by Courtesy of Morgan’s and Phillip’s and Joe Farace
+Morgan’s and Phillip’s and Joe Farace